 6 Questions to Ask When Choosing an Online College Degree

 Many students who are completing bachelor’s degrees or working toward graduate degrees find that an online college degree best meets their needs.
-According to William Watkins, program representative in the Office of Graduate and Professional Admissions at Azusa Pacific University, this is because choosing an online program is often a matter of fitting school into their lives—not the other way around.
+According to William Watkins, admissions representative in the Office of Graduate and Professional Admissions at Azusa Pacific University, this is because choosing an online program is often a matter of fitting school into their lives—not the other way around.

 “You might choose an online program because you have other time pressures or scheduling commitments,” Watkins noted, or you may not want to add another commute to your daily or weekly routine.